- Reference Number: HEY-780/2019

 Most hernias are repaired under general anaesthetic (while you are asleep) and occasionally some are carried out under local anaesthetic where the area is made numb and you remain awake.

 To repair a hernia, the intestines or other protruding tissues are returned to their normal position and the weakness in the abdominal wall is repaired.
 Sometimes it is necessary to support the repair with a mesh patch stitched or stapled to the muscle inside the operation site.
-Mesh is usually used in groin hernia repair and larger hernias, as stitches alone may not be strong enough.
+A sheet of mesh is usually used in groin hernia repair and larger hernias, as stitches alone may not be strong enough.

 Open surgery involves making an incision in the skin and muscle layers large enough to find and repair the weakness.
 The size of the incision varies depending on the type of hernia being repaired.